pooulad/cherry/README.md

 ```

 ### Returning errors
 Each handler requires an error to be returned.
-This is personal idiom but it brings some benifits for handling your errors inside request handlers.
+This is personal idiom but it brings some benefits for handling your errors inside request handlers.

 ```go
 func someHandler(ctx *cherry.Context) error {